Prayer and Worship

 More details of how we might develop this will follow.

-Meanwhile we have found many exciting new ways to be 'Church' and worship together on line and even over the phone.
-And that will continue.
+We have found many exciting new ways to be 'Church' and worship together on line and even over the phone.
+And some of that will continue.

 I have provided three main sets of resources: